ahawkins/active_model_serializers-matchers/README.md

 RSpec Matchers for testing ActiveModel::Serializers

 This gem currently works with the **0.1.0** release.
-It will be udpated for the next public release when that happens.
+It will be updated for the next public release when that happens.

 ## Installation